olshab/DeadByDaylight-pak-integrity-bypass/README.md

 ## Overview

-This method provides a way to play latest Dead By Daylight version with **mods**.
+This method provides a way to play latest Dead By Daylight version with **mods** (only in tutorial and offline bot matches!).

 ## Installation